AryakTomar/AryakTomar/README.md

 - 👋 Hi, I’m @AryakTomar
 - 👀 I’m interested in many things including games, learning new facts and history.
 - 🌱 I’m currently studying Data Science.
-- 📫 How to reach me - via instagram @aryak.tomar because i don't have an account on linkedin :)
+- 📫 How to reach me - aryaktomar02@gmail.com or linkedin.com/in/aryak28

 <!---
 AryakTomar/AryakTomar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.